bedapub/microbiome10XVisium/README.md

 #### Pseudobulk analyis

-Moving away from the spatial profiles and looking at the pseudobulk relative abundance profiles instead:
+Moving away from the spatial profiles and looking at the microbiome pseudobulk profile instead:

 ``` r
 pseudoBulkProfile(sampleName="CRC_16", object=CRC_16_tissueOnly) + ggplot2::ggtitle("")